-Optimal solution can be solved by constructing all $M^N/M!$ possible groupings of N data vectors into M groups, and selecting the optimal one.
-This can be implemented by brute force by permuting all possible partitions of the data vectors.
+Optimal solution can be solved by constructing all $M^N/M!$ possible groupings of N data points into M groups and selecting the optimal one.
+This can be implemented by brute force by permuting all possible partitions of the data points.
 We refer this as partition-based approach.

 This approach has been used for developing branch-and-bound technique by Koontz et al. [10].
-They construct the partition by assigning data vectors to the clusters one by one, and use a partial distortion for bounding non-optimal solutions.
-They have reported to solve problems of size N=40, and of size N=120 by compromising the optimality with a stronger bouncing criterion.
+They construct the partition by assigning data points to the clusters one by one, and by using a partial error for bounding non-optimal solutions.
+They have reported to solve problems of size N = 40, and of size N = 120 by compromising the optimality with a stronger bouncing criterion.

 Cheng [11] finds clusters in a binary matrix where the values correspond to files/transactions relationships, and the goal is to organize the database for minimizing disc access.
-Problem size of $45 \times 20$ matrix has been solved by the method.
+Problem size of 45×20 matrix has been solved by the method.

 In [12], the clustering problem was formulated as a partitioning on edge-weighted graph, in which the goal is to minimize the sum of weights of the edges within the clusters [12].
-Problem size of N=145 has been considered.
+Problem size of N = 145 has been considered.